 The common English definition of “tutoring” is “A teacher who instructs a pupil in some branch of learning.”
 The most fundamental purpose of tutoring has traditionally involved one teacher, a person with knowledge, educating one student, a person seeking knowledge.
-All meaningful studies of tutoring, as well as decades of our experience working with thousands of students, confirm that group tutoring’s “one-size-fits-most” assumes significant deficiencies.
+All meaningful studies of tutoring, as well as decades of our experience working with thousands of students, confirm that the “one-size-fits-most” dynamic of group tutoring assumes considerable deficiencies.

 With private, one-on-one tutoring, highly qualified, capable, well-trained instructors are able to target specific content relevant to the needs of an individual student, versus teaching to a common level or group standard as required in small groups or classes.
 More important, the way in which the instructor teaches material can be tailored to the unique personality and skillset of each student.